-• Clarifying and Aligning Purposes and Priorities of Policy 611
+Clarifying and Aligning Purposes and Priorities of Policy 611

-The Committee suggests a similar update of the title of Policy 611, currently entitled "Tree Management on City Lands".
-At the same time, the EAC recommends updating the stated purposes of Policy 611 to establish a more appropriate balance between the dual stated purposes of tree protection and preservation of private views:
+The Committee suggests a similar update of the title of Policy 611, and at the same time, recommends updating of the stated purposes of Policy 611 to establish a more appropriate balance between the dual stated purposes of tree protection and preservation of private views.
+The Policy statement in 611 currently reads as follows: It is the policy of the City of White Rock to manage, preserve and enhance trees on City lands while taking into consideration established views from White Rock properties and scenic views in the City.
+The long term objective is to ensure the sustainability of the City's urban forest assets by increasing the number of healthy trees and amount of tree canopy in the City, without negatively impacting established views that are important to City of White Rock property owners and the City.

-- o The Policy statement in 611 currently reads: It is the policy of the City of White Rock to manage, preserve and enhance trees on City lands while taking into consideration established views from White Rock properties and scenic views in the City.
-The long-term objective is to ensure the sustainability of the City's urban forest assets by increasing the number of healthy trees and amount of tree canopy in the City, without negatively impacting established views that are important to City of White Rock property owners and the City. - o It is an important challenge for any municipal tree protection regime to find an appropriate balance between the public interest and environmental imperative of protecting trees and private rights to the use and enjoyment of private property.
+It is of course an important challenge for any municipal tree protection regime to find an appropriate balance between the public interest and environmental imperative of protecting trees and private rights to the use and enjoyment of private property.
 The Committee recognizes the importance of efforts to protect views in White Rock.
-OCP 2017 commits to "celebrating views" as a central element of the City's distinctive character and outlines some appropriate measures to protect sea views through building permit restrictions and street planting species. - o The Policy 611 procedure for citizens to request pruning or removal of trees on City land to restore a view from a private property is rarely invoked (1 case in the past 2 years).
-However, the primacy of the goals of tree preservation and canopy enhancement, as underlined in the OCP and recognized by environmental science, is not well reflected in the Policy's current text, which characterizes the goals of tree and canopy preservation as "long-term objectives" and gives undue profile to the procedure to restore private views. - o Furthermore, and quite inappropriately, the current procedure entails less stringent criteria than those applicable to property owners wishing to remove a tree on their own property to restore a view: Policy 510, as amended by Council in March 2020, specifies that such a view must be completely obstructed to qualify for consideration of a permit.
+OCP 2017 commits to "celebrating views" as a central element of the City's distinctive character and outlines some appropriate measures to protect sea views through building permit restrictions and street planting species.
+The Policy 611 procedure for citizens to request the pruning or removal of trees on City land to restore a view from a private property is rarely invoked (one case in the past two years) and the Committee is in any event satisfied with the stringent requirements to demonstrate a genuine case for removal and to secure agreement from neighbouring properties.
+However, the primacy of the goals of tree preservation and canopy enhancement, as underlined in the OCP and recognized by environmental science, is not well reflected in the current text of Policy 611, which characterizes the goals of tree and canopy preservation as "long-term objectives" and gives undue profile to the restricted and rarely used procedure to restore private views.
+Furthermore, and quite inappropriately, the current procedure entails less stringent criteria than those applicable to property owners wishing to prune or remove a tree on their own property: Policy 510, as amended by Council in March 2020, specifies that such a view must be completely obstructed to qualify for consideration of a permit.